serraict/serraict.github.io/_posts/books/2016-02-19-book-review-scrum-mastery.md

 >
 > A great Scrum Master will become both dispensable and wanted.
 >
-> -- Geoff Watts, Scrum Mastery: From Good to Great Servant Leadership
+> <footer>Geoff Watts, Scrum Mastery: From Good to Great Servant Leadership</footer>

 The book contains some twenty or so comparisons.
 Reading all of them was really inspiring on where I can go as a Scrum Master.